 If striking a character with a vehicle, treat the Brawn of the operator's target as the material value to check against for damage.
 A tough enough character may have the ability to attempt a block maneuver against incoming vehicles, though this may not be enough to prevent them from being violently moved - unless they somehow possess the leverage to prevent being knocked back by the collision.

-Other devices that have ascendant abilities built into them, for the most part, will function as per the standard rules for those powers.
-Except that they're housed within some contraption or another, that is, receiving the benefit of the weak, 'portable' limitation - with all the ups and downs which this entails.
+Other devices that have ascendant abilities built into them, for the most part, function normally... except that they're housed within some contraption or another, that is.
+They thus receive the benefit of the weak, 'portable' limitation - with all the ups and downs which this entails.
 Though, once again, the material nature of what helps them manifest must be accounted for.

-Power(s) granted by high tech implements will generally continue to function per the norm, unless something acts to physically damage that object, or something interferes with the contraption's physical nature.
-Jump jets may not work if their air intakes are clogged up with debris, for example, or a staff used to fire bursts of plasma energy may well fail to do so if broken in half.
+Power(s) granted by high tech implements otherwise operate per the usual, unless something acts to physically damage that object, or otherwise interferes wih the physical nature of the contraption that provides them.
+Jump jets may not work if their air intakes are clogged up with debris, for example, or a staff used to fire bursts of plasma energy may fail to do so if broken in half.

 Depending on the nature of the damage done to it, a device's material value may be reduced by as little as -1 RS, or even all the way to rank value 0.
 This is primarily a judgment call on the Gamemaster's part, based both on what was done to a thingamajig, and by how much the intensity of an attack exceeds its current material value.
 Equipment powers so disabled must be repaired before they'll function again.

-On the other hand, if an attempt is made to jam or negate a gizmo's special abilities, it may resist such efforts with a power ACT, one opposed by whatever intensity represents the offending interference.
+If an attempt is made to jam or negate a gizmo's special abilities, it may resist such efforts with a power ACTION, one opposed by whatever intensity represents the offending interference.
 A powerful electromagnetic pulse may or may not knock out a computer, for instance, which is a vulnerability completely independent of just how durable that computer's case happens to be.